jesszhu71/cse15l-lab-reports/lab-report-3.md

 ### [command1] -or [command2]
 This returns the file paths that satisfy either command1 or command2.
 [1]

+This command is helpful when you want to combine certain find commands.
+In the previous example of getting all code files (ie c++ files and header files) we can search for all the files that end in ".cpp" and ".h".

+In a similar application, we can get the file paths in our directory that lead to either a directory or a text file that includes Nepal in the file name (ex1).
+We can also search in a similar fashion for the file paths to the text files that contain either Nepal or China in their file names. (ex2) Combining commands allows us to create more specific searches for our purposes and lets us customize searches using already existing commands.

+Here are some usage examples.

 ```
 // ex1: find file paths of non-files or file names that contain the word "Nepal"